The Mesopotamian Blues: musings on Sumerian colour values

 is a Biblical reference.
 Image © British Museum (Creative Commons Licence).

 The same argument applies to divine figures from cult spaces.
 Where lapis lazuli was employed for statues of gods and heroes the value range of our inadequate word ‘blue’ was actually ‘brown black – brown-purple – dark blue’.
-It is only in the technologically sophisticated second half of the 2nd millennium (after 1500 BCE) that blue begins to stand up on its own, but even then, this colour had a likely value range from black through to blue.
+In the ancient Near East it is only in the technologically sophisticated second half of the 2nd millennium (after 1500 BCE) that blue begins to stand up on its own, but even then this colour had a likely value range from black through to blue.

 In 1st millennium stone lists zagin has a wide range of individual characteristics indicating pattern and hue, anywhere from ‘like a raven’s neck’, a ‘dove’s neck’ to ‘speckled with white’, ’speckled like a wild ass’, 'like wine', ‘patterned’, star-like and ‘green’.
 Although 'green' is again problematic, as it covers SIG7, the 'yellow – tan – green – blue' range, so as a result, translations of this sign again vary dramatically.
 In addition, the word read as ‘green’ is not always SIG7, sometimes it is DURU5, ‘wet’ which may be translated as ‘green’, but ‘translucent’ is likely more accurate.